bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## YOLOFACE

-In a first stage of the project we did some tests with yoloface[5] in order to make face detection, the results were nice, but we made more focus on the face recognition stage.
+In a first stage of the project I did some tests with yoloface[5] in order to make face detection, the results were nice, but I made more focus on the face recognition stage.
 In this chapter I will show some results and how to run a test with a form that takes pictures from the webcam and put on it the bounding boxes.

-First we need to download the files in the folder YOLOFACE.
+First I need to download the files in the folder YOLOFACE.
 The you need to run the command:

 ```
 Pip install -r requirements.txt